Measurements Available: Inch, Metric

 A: This of course will depend on so many factors we could not hope to address them all here.
 You will have to determine these based on your application.
 Look at the videos again on the web site to see some real demonstrations, this may help you.
 In any case you should never exceed the recommended speeds and feeds supplied by the cutter manufacturer or your machine’s capabilities.

 Q: Can I modify the jaws to suit my application?

 A: Yes.
-You will void any warranty of course, but you can modify them to suit you needs.
 That is one of the main reasons they are soft.

 Q: How do I clamp on more than .060” of material?